CoVR-2: Automatic Data Construction for Composed Video Retrieval: Automatic Triplet Generation and Training

 \section{Automatic Triplet Generation and Training}

-The goal of our composed video retrieval (CoVR) task is, given an input image $q$ and a modification text $t$, to retrieve a modified video $v$ in a large database of videos\footnote{Note that $q$ could also be a video query, but in our main experiments we focus on an image query, and provide more results in the supplementary material \if\sepappendix1{(Section~C.2)} \else{(Section~\ref{app:subsec:video-query}) }\fi with video queries.}.
+The goal of our composed video retrieval (CoVR) task is, given an input image $q$ and a modification text $t$, to retrieve a modified video $v$ in a large database of videos\footnote{Note that $q$ could also be a video query, but in our main experiments we focus on an image query, and provide more results in \if\sepappendix1{(Section~D.1} \else{(Section~\ref{app:subsec:video-query} }\fi of the Appendix) with video queries.}.
 Our goal is to avoid the manual annotation of $(q, t, v$) triplets for training.
 Hence we automatically generate such triplets from Web-scraped video-caption pairs, as explained in Section~\ref{subsec:gen} and illustrated in Figure~\ref{fig:method}.
-The resulting \ourDS dataset, together with its manually curated evaluation set, is presented in Section~\ref{subsec:data}.
-Finally, we present how we train a CoVR model using \ourDS in Section~\ref{subsec:training}.
+The resulting \ourWV dataset, together with its manually curated evaluation set, is presented in Section~\ref{subsec:data}.
+Finally, we present how we train a CoVR model using \ourWV in Section~\ref{subsec:training}.

-\subsection{Generating Composed Video Retrieval Triplets}
+\subsection{Generating composed video retrieval triplets}

 Given a large (Web-scraped) dataset of video-caption pairs, we wish to automatically generate video-text-video CoVR triplets $(q, t, v$) where the text $t$ describes a modification to the visual query $q$.
 However, the dataset of video-caption pairs neither contains annotations of paired videos, nor modification text that describes their difference.
 Hence we propose a methodology to automatically mine paired videos and describe their difference, as described below.
-Note that for illustration, we take as an example the WebVid2M dataset~\cite{bain21_frozen} with 2.5M video-caption pairs, but this methodology could potentially be applied to other large datasets of video-text (or image-text) pairs.
+Note that for illustration, we take as an example the WebVid2M dataset~\cite{bain21_frozen} with 2.5M video-caption pairs, but this methodology could be applied to other large datasets of video-text (or image-text) pairs.

+To strengthen our conclusions, we employ the same methodology with the Conceptual Captions image-text dataset~\cite{sharma2018CC3M}, which is briefly described along with experiments in Section~\ref{subsec:cc-coir}.
+While the rest of this section focuses on CoVR, the data generation pipeline is similar for CoIR.

 \textbf{Mining paired videos by pairing captions.} In order to obtain video pairs that exhibit visual similarity while differing in certain aspects, we leverage their associated captions.
 The core idea is that videos with similar captions are likely to have similar visual content.
 Specifically, we consider captions that differ by a single word, excluding punctuation marks.
 For instance, the caption \textit{``Young woman smiling''} is paired with \textit{``Old woman smiling''} and \textit{``Young couple smiling''}.
 In the 2M distinct captions from WebVid2M, this process allows us to identify a vast pool of 1.2M distinct caption pairs with 177k distinct captions, resulting in 3.1M paired videos.
 In the following, we describe further steps to filter the data into a smaller set.